Kodjovi Obilalé

-Kodjovi Dodji Akanava Obilalé (born 8 October 1984) is a Togolese former footballer who played as a goalkeeper.
+Kodjovi Dodji Akanava Obilalé (born 8 October 1984) is a Togolese former footballer who played as a goalkeeper for the Togo national team.
 His last club was the French amateur club GSI Pontivy.
-His career was cut short after he was severely injured in a bus attack against the Togolese team that took place in the Cabinda Province, Angola, just days before the start of the 2010 African Cup of Nations.
+His career was cut short after he was severely injured in a rebel attack targeting the Togolese team bus in the Cabinda Province, Angola, just two days before the start of the 2010 African Cup of Nations.

 Club career

 Born in Lomé, Obilalé began his career with Chamois Niortais, before signing a contract with FC Lorient in 2003.
-After one year in Lorient. he returned to Togo and signed a contract with Étoile Filante de Lomé, where he played for three years.
+After one year in Lorient, he returned to Togo and signed a contract with Étoile Filante de Lomé, where he played for three years.
 In July 2006, he returned to France and moved to CS Quéven, where he played 39 games in one and a half year, before leaving the club in the summer of 2008 to sign a contract with GSI Pontivy.